SQL-g/SQL_generator/README.md

 # SQL_generator
-Get your SQL schema created in seconds
+Get your SQL schema created in seconds z